-Teaching Note: The opening case lays out how Coca-Cola and Pepsico use information from the general environment to make strategic decisions.
+The opening case lays out how McDonald's uses information from the general environment to make strategic decisions.
 The case provides a vehicle for discussing how the environment affects both corporate-level strategy and business-level strategy.
-As an opening discussion question, ask students to identify and discuss examples of how these companies might base their strategies on information from the general environment that is NOT included in the text.
-Are there other industries that they might want to get into?
-Are there other products/services that either company could develop to address changing conditions?
+As an opening discussion question, ask students to identify and discuss examples of how McDonald's might base its strategies on information from the general environment that is NOT included in the text.
+Ask students how changing attitudes about food have affected McDonald's sales and how they are responding.

-1 Explain the importance of analyzing and understanding the

-firm's external environment.
+Explain the importance of analyzing and understanding the firm's external environment.

-Teaching Note: Given that the external environment will continue to change-and that change may be unpredictable in terms of timing and strength-a firm's management is challenged to be aware of, understand the implications of, and identify patterns represented in these changes by taking actions to improve the firm's competitive position, to improve operational efficiency, and to be effective global competitors.
+Given that the external environment will continue to change - and that change may be unpredictable in terms of timing and strength - a firm's management is challenged to be aware of, understand the implications of, and identify patterns represented in these changes by taking actions to improve the firm's competitive position, to improve operational efficiency, and to be effective global competitors.